jessehanley/nomadlist-gem/README.md

 ## Usage

-To create a connection require 'nomadlist' in your code and add Nomadlist::City.find(city_id).result[0] where city_id is the name followed by the country.
+To create a connection require 'nomadlist' in your code and add Nomadlist::City.find(city_id).result[0] where city_id is the name of the city followed by the country.

-Let's say you wanted to pull a bunch of data for Amsterdam.
+As an example, let's say I had a blog that I was building where I wanted to pull in some cool data about the cities I was visiting.

+On my post model I could add a column called city_id...

-id = "amsterdam-netherlands"
+    city_id = "amsterdam-netherlands"

+Now we can jump over to my posts controller and add...

+    require 'nomadlist'

+After that's done I can add the following to my show method...

+    def show
+        @post = Post.friendly.find(params[:id])
-@place = Nomadlist::City.find(id).result[0]
+        @place = Nomadlist::City.find("amsterdam-netherlands").result[0]

-place.info.city.name = 'amsterdam'
+    end

+Great!
+Now we've done that we can do the following commands

-place.info.country.city.name = 'amsterdam'
+    <%= @place.info.city.name %>  = 'amsterdam'

+    <%= @place.info.country.city.name %> = 'netherlands'

-place.info.weather.type = 'Partly Cloudy'
+    <%= @place.info.weather.type %> = 'Partly Cloudy'

 and much more!

+For a full list have a look through the raw JSON here: https://nomadlist.com/api/v2/list/cities/amsterdam-netherlands

 ## Contributing